 - Billing and underwriting: These processes involve the collection and maintenance of personally identifiable information, including client name and date of birth.
 If the customer is a patient, underwriters will capture personal health information.

 - Accident/personal injury investigations: Technology helps insurers collect and preserve confidential intelligence on accident or injury situations.

-Implement robust cybersecurity measures for your insurance agency's data.
+Implement robust cybersecurity measures for your insurance organization's data.
 These include firewall protection for your company network, intrusion detection and elimination, and endpoint security.
 Be sure to encrypt all data on both on-premise and offsite servers.
 In-transit data also requires encryption.

-The above are the fundamental steps you need to take to secure your insurance agency's network.
+The above are the fundamental steps you need to take to secure your agency's network.
 However, a comprehensive cybersecurity plan includes specifics that depend on your unique needs.
 This is where Total Computer Solutions comes in!
 Engage us right away for a network security assessment toward keeping your business data safe.